 NCL Cancellation Policy: Can I Get a Refund for My Norwegian Cruise?

-Update, 11/13/2020: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
-Since that time, Norwegian Cruise Line has suspended all sailings through the end of 2020.
+Update, 12/7/2020: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
+Since that time, Norwegian Cruise Line has pushed back its restart date through February 28, 2021, with some ships seeing their voyages canceled into March 2021.
 This directly affects the line's Peace of Mind policy.

-Passengers booked on sailings slated to depart through December each will receive a full refund, plus a coupon good for 10 percent off a future sailing departing through 2022.
+Passengers booked on sailings slated to depart through March each will receive a full refund, plus a coupon good for 10 percent off a future sailing departing through 2022.
+Refunds will be issued by January 7, 2021.
 The coupon can be combined with future cruise credits and other discounts, but any promotions attached to the canceled booking will not be carried over to new reservations.

 It's the worst-case scenario: you have a cruise planned, and you're beyond excited for it, but something has come up, and you're unable to go.
 Can you still cancel?
 Will you get your money back?